 DKT 250 Introduction to Tribal Government An examination of traditional concepts of leadership and decision-making and the impact of European political forms.
 The Indian Reorganization Act (IRA) is studied and its impact on tribal governments.
-Prerequisite: DKT 130, DKT 140, or permission of the instructor.
+Prerequisite: DKT 130, DKT 140, or with final approval of the department chair.
 (3) ALSO listed as HPS 250